dragozzine/nPSF/Users_Guide.md

 Additionally, a first time run will include a series of fast moving text that indicates TinyTim is making the PSFs needed for the run.
 I believe this can take between 5-10 minutes.
 After that, nPSF will initiate the MCMC process.

-When a run is initiated and after any PSF making output by TinyTim, a series of values will appear in the terminal:
+When a run is initiated and after any PSF generation output by TinyTim, a series of values will appear in the terminal:

     ndim: This is an indicator of how many PSFs you are fitting to the image.
 4 dimensions indicates a single PSF, 7 dimensions for 2 PSFs, and 10 dimensions for 3 PSFs.